fpereiro/gotoB/tutorial/tutorial.md

 ### How does a webapp work?

+- frontend & backend.
+- frontend: an user's device (computer, phone, tablet) + browser + client program.
+The client program runs in the browser.
+The browser runs in the user's device.
+- backend: a server (a computer running 24/7 connected to the internet) + runtime + server program.
+The server program runs in the runtime.
+The runtime runs in the server.
+- an application developer is the one in charge of writing the client program and the server program.
+The browser is a given.
+You can choose a runtime but you don't normally have to write your own.
+Examples of runtimes: node.js (js on the server), PHP, Python.
+- when the user goes to a certain address (URL), the server program provides the browser with a client program.
+A client program is a bunch of HTML, CSS & js files.
+These files are text files that conform to a specific format.
+- The browser loads the client program.
+Now the user sees the interface.
+- When the user performs an action, the client program makes a requests to the server program.
+- All the communication between the browser and the server is done through the web.

+- the interaction between frontend and backend happens through the internet (or more precisely, the web, but that's a distinction to be explained some other time).

+HTML: markup.
+CSS: styles (affects how the markup looks).
+js: logic.

 As we just saw, a webapp is an application that runs on a web browser.
 When you click on a link (or write an address in the URL bar of a browser), a webpage is loaded.
 This webpage contains HTML, CSS and usually some js.

 The HTML and CSS represent the actual content of the page.
 HTML is what is shown on the page, while the CSS changes the way that the HTML looks. js is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible to write webapps without js.